SAP license management is:

 How often should internal SAP audits be conducted?

-Internal SAP audits should be conducted annually or bi-annually to identify discrepancies and rectify non-compliance risks.
+Internal SAP audits should be conducted annually or every other year to identify discrepancies and address non-compliance risks.

 What are the benefits of conducting SAP license audits?